mrborges23/mypage.github.io/tutorial_2.md

 4. Regarding the `Tree topology search`, you can leave the default option: i.e., SPR (Subtree Pruning and Regraphing).
 Like the NNI (Nearest Neighbor Interchange), the SPR is another tree rearrangement method.

-4. In the `Statistical test for branch support` choose the `Bootstrap` option and set it to 10 bootstraps.
+5. In the `Statistical test for branch support` choose the `Bootstrap` option and set it to 10 bootstraps.
 Typically, one should use around 100 bootstraps, but we will use a smaller number to avoid taking too much of the webserver's load.
 There are alternative methods of branch support that are faster than bootstrapping.
 SH-like is one of such methods.
 Strongly supported clades show SH-like values closer to 1.0.

-5. Press `Submit`.
+6. Press `Submit`.
 You will be redirected to a webpage where you can see the progression of the run.
 Wait until all the steps are concluded.

-6. Once the analyses are finished, open the `PhyML Newick tree` using the `iTol` viewer.
-You can alternatively download the fine to your computer and open it in `Seaview`.
+7. Once the analyses are finished, open the `PhyML Newick tree` using the `iTol` viewer.
+You can alternatively download the newick file to your computer and open it in `Seaview`.
 In `iTol` go to the `Advanced` bar and display the bootstraps.
-By default, the bootstraps are represented graphically, but we want to see the actual bootstraps values.
+By default, bootstraps are represented graphically, but we want to see the actual bootstraps values.
 For that, choose the option `text` instead.

+8. According to the maximum likelihood phylogeny, do we have evidence that the gastroenterologist deliberately infected the victim with HIV-infected blood from one of their patients?
+Support your conclusions using the obtained branch support values.

 **Bayesian tree**